FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R3

 First, let's understand what 'Version Control' is.

 'Version control' is a way to track files over time and share them.
 This allows access to earlier versions of a file(s) if and when required.
 It therefore enables us to make changes to the content of a file, view it's change log and collaborate on a single piece of work with a team of people.

 ..
 L4

 {{{Show the slide 'Home-brewed'}}}

 ..
 R4

-Let's look at an example of home-brewed Version Control system.

-Version control is a way of backing up files, before making changes.
-Most people would have cooked up their own version control system, without realizing, there were tools built by others, that performs the task in a more organized and systematic way.
+Lets look at an example of home-brewed Version Control system.Version control is a way of backing up files, before making changes.
+Most people would have cooked up their own version control system.
+But there are more general purpose tools which can do this task in an organized way.

 ..
 L5